Arbitrary group delay filter specification object

 Reduce the order of your filter design.

-The string entries are defined as follows:
+The filter specifications are defined as follows:

 Sampling frequency.
 Specify the sampling frequency as a trailing positive scalar after all other input arguments.
 Specifying a sampling frequency forces the group delay units to be in seconds.
 If you specify a sampling frequency, the first element of the frequency vector must be 0.
 The last element must be the Nyquist frequency, Fs/2.